moquette/bootstrap/README.md

    - Define custom aliases in your `~/.aliases` file
    - Configure source via `CUSTOM_SYMLINKS` to use cloud storage version
    - Example: `"$CLOUD_FOLDER/shell/aliases.symlink|~/.aliases"`
-   - Maestro auto-sources from `~/.aliases` if it exists
+   - The orchestrator auto-sources from `~/.aliases` if it exists
    - Changes take effect on next shell startup

 4. **Vim Configuration** (managed via `~/.vimrc` file)